 The demand is not there.
 Customers have little appetite or need to start buying PCs again in large numbers.
 Not today.

 Two points stand out from the latest PC sales figures.

 First, HP moved ahead of Lenovo.
 Sharwood quotes a Gartner analyst talking about Lenovo pulling back to focus on margins.

-That’s a plausible explanation, but I think there’s more to it.
+That’s a plausible explanation, but there’s more to it.

-Second, Apple has moved to fourth place.
-Apple’s year-on-year sales are flat, in a falling market that means the company’s market share has climbed.
+Second, Apple moved up to fourth place.
+Apple’s year-on-year Mac sales are flat, in a falling market that means the company’s market share has climbed.
 It’s not much of a climb, about 0.3 percent, but that’s enough to move Apple past slumping Asus.
 Apple may not dominate unit sales, but it does better in terms of its share of PC market revenue.
 And let’s face it, for a small market share, it has a lot of influence over the sector.